Healthy Homes Assessment Kelson

 What We Do

-As building inspectors we deal with all the elements associated with professional house Inspections.
+As building inspectors, we deal with all the issues that come with expert home examinations.
 We are there to make sure you make the right decision when buying your next home.

-We offer a wide range of services to make sure that you are fully aware of the state of any property you may be contemplating buying or selling and also other solutions.
+We offer a wide range of services to ensure that you are fully informed about the condition of any property you might be considering buying or selling and also other solutions.

-Not only do we work with you but we also work with some large clients including local councils, banks, and insurance firms.
-Evidently they like this reassurance provided, because of the information contained included in our reports on building inspections.
+Not only do we work with you but we also have major clients, including local councils, banks and insurance companies.
+They seem to enjoy the peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into your document, you are able to actually see any issues that may be found.
-With our detailed reporting it’s no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your Report, you are able to actually see any issues that may be discovered.
+With our detailed reporting it’s no wonder we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports